-FI's licence, listed status or authorization status etc.), other than examples provided in paragraphs 4.3.7 and 4.3.12, for a customer falling within any category specified in paragraph 4.10.7(a); (b) adopting simplified customer due diligence in relation to beneficial owners as specified in paragraphs 4.10.9 to 4.10.20; (c) reducing the frequency of updates of customer identification information; (d) reducing the degree of ongoing monitoring and scrutiny of transactions based on a reasonable monetary threshold; or (e) not collecting specific information or carrying out specific measures to understand the purpose and intended nature of the business relationship, but inferring the purpose and intended nature from the type of transactions or business relationship established. er due dilige ence in relation to beneficial owners 1 10 0 An II may choose not to identify and take reasonable measures to T.10.7 verify the beneficial owner in relation to: (a) a customer that is listed in paragraph 4.10.10; (b) a transaction conducted to a customer relates to a product listed in paragraph 4.10.17; or (c) a customer who is a solicitor or a firm of solicitors, and meeting the criteria set out in paragraph 4.10.19. meeting the emeria set out in paragraph 4.10.19.
-4.10.10 An II may choose not to identify and take reasonable measures to verify the beneficial owner of a customer, if the customer is - (a) an FI as defined in the AMLO;(b) an institution that- (i) is incorporated or established in an equivalent jurisdiction; (ii) carries on a business similar to that carried on by an FI as defined in the AMLO; (iii) has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2; and (iv) is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs; (c) a corporation listed on any stock exchange; (d) an investment vehicle where the person responsible for carrying out measures that are similar to the CDD measures in relation to all the investors of the investment vehicle is- (i) an FI as defined in the AMLO; (i) an institution incorporated or established in Hong Kong, 4.10.9
+1 FI's licence, listed status or authorization status etc.), other than examples provided in paragraphs 4.3.7 and 4.3.12, for a customer falling within any category specified in paragraph 4.10.7(a); (b) adopting simplified customer due diligence in relation to beneficial owners as specified in paragraphs 4.10.9 to 4.10.20; (c) reducing the frequency of updates of customer identification information; (d) reducing the degree of ongoing monitoring and scrutiny of transactions based on a reasonable monetary threshold; or (e) not collecting specific information or carrying out specific measures to understand the purpose and intended nature of the business relationship, but inferring the purpose and intended nature from the type of transactions or business relationship established.
+G:1:6:-14 1 1:1: ier due dilige ence in relation to beneficial owners General 4.10.0 A TI 1 (0 1) s.4, Sch.
+2 4.10.9 An II may choose not to identify and take reasonable measures to verify the beneficial owner in relation to: (a) a customer that is listed in paragraph 4.10.10; (b) a transaction conducted to a customer relates to a product listed in paragraph 4.10.17; or (c) a customer who is a solicitor or a firm of solicitors, and meeting the criteria set out in paragraph 4.10.19.
+Specific customer: 7 s.4(3), Sch.
+2 4.10.10 An II may choose not to identify and take reasonable measures to verify the beneficial owner of a customer, if the customer is - (a) an FI as defined in the AMLO; (b) an institution that- (i) is incorporated or established in an equivalent jurisdiction; (ii) carries on a business similar to that carried on by an FI as defined in the AMLO; (iii) has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2; and (iv) is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs; (c) a corporation listed on any stock exchange; (d) an investment vehicle where the person responsible for carrying out measures that are similar to the CDD measures in relation to all the investors of the investment vehicle is- (i) an FI as defined in the AMLO; (ii) an institution incorporated or established in Hong Kong, 1 1 or in an equivalent jurisdiction that-